papelr/sports-analysis/README.md

 # Sports Analyses
-A project to analyze statistics from the NHL and MLB
+A project to analyze statistics from the NHL and the MLB

 ## NHL Folder
 1. Scraped data from corsica.hockey